 Spring semester only, running from the end of January until Mid-June.

 Antwerp, in the heart of Europe

 - Rising fashion city

 - Diamond capital of the world

 - A long history as a meeting point for international business(wo)men

-- High speed trains to reach Brussels, Paris, London and Amsterdam in less than 2 hours
+- High-speed trains connect Antwerp to Brussels, Paris, London and Amsterdam in under 2 hours

 - International airports of Brussels and Charleroi (low cost) carry you to all major cities in Europe and the world

 Antwerp has over 44,000 students.
 On a total of 511,000 inhabitants, that's a lot!